Gruoch: Early life

 Gruoch is believed to have been born in 1015 or before, the daughter of Boite mac Cináeda; her mother's name is not known.
-On her father's side, she was the granddaughter of either Kenneth II or Kenneth III and by virtue of this, may have had a claim to the Scottish throne herself.
+On her father's side, she was the granddaughter of either Kenneth II or Kenneth III and through this, may have had a claim to the Scottish throne herself.

 Marriages

 Before 1032, Gruoch was married to Gille Coemgáin mac Maíl Brigti, the Mormaer (Earl) of Moray, with whom she had at least one son, Lulach mac Gille Coemgáin, later King of Scots.
 Gille Coemgáin was killed in 1032, burned to death in a hall with 50 of his men.

 After the death of Gille Coemgáin, Gruoch married her husband's cousin, Macbeth.
 Macbeth may have been responsible for Gille Coemgáin's death, and certainly benefited from it, becoming Mormaer of Moray himself.
 Macbeth was the son of Findláech of Moray, a previous Mormaer who had been killed by Gille Coemgáin.
 It is unclear if Macbeth married Gruoch as an ally succoring the widow of a kinsman, or as a conqueror claiming the widow of an enemy.
 Macbeth may have had a claim to the Scottish throne himself, presumably by being the maternal grandson of Malcolm II, and may have married Gruoch to retain power over Moray as well as increase his own claim to the Scottish throne using his marriage to a potential claimant to the same throne.
 The next year, one of her male relatives, probably her only brother, was murdered by Malcolm II.
+Gruoch and Macbeth did not have any children; however, Macbeth did accept her son, Lulach, as his heir.
+Lulach is sometimes mistakenly identified as Macbeth's son, when in fact he was his step-son.

 Queen of Alba and later life

 Macbeth killed King Duncan I in 1040 and succeeded him to become King of Alba with Gruoch becoming his queen.
-In grants made to the church of St Serf they are identified as "Machbet filius Finlach…et Gruoch filia Bodhe, rex et regina Scottorum", king and queen of Scots.
+In grants made to the church of St Serf they are identified as "Machbet filius Finlach...et Gruoch filia Bodhe, rex et regina Scottorum", king and queen of Scots.
 In 1050, Marianus Scotus tells how the king made a pilgrimage to Rome in 1050, where, Marianus says, he gave money to the poor as if it were seed.
 It is unknown if Gruoch accompanied him to Rome.

-Gruoch and Macbeth did not have any children; however, Macbeth did accept her son, Lulach, as his heir.
-Lulach is sometimes mistakenly identified as Macbeth's son, when in fact he was his step-son.
-Macbeth died 15 August 1057, and Lulach succeeded him to become king of Scots, however he was killed seven months later by Malcolm Canmore who became the next king of Scots.
+Macbeth died on 15 August 1057, and Lulach succeeded him to become king of Scots; however, he was killed seven months later by Malcolm Canmore who became the next king of Scots.
 It is not known what became of Gruoch or even if she survived Macbeth.
 Her date of death is not known.
-Fictional accounts tell of her death by suicide the same year Macbeth died, however, there are no valid sources supporting this.
+Fictional accounts tell of her death by suicide the same year Macbeth died; however, there are no valid sources supporting this.

 Gruoch is named with Boite and also with MacBethad in charters endowing the Culdee monastery at Loch Leven.